Frequently Asked Questions:

 LCCA will work with and for parents.
 As a classical school, authority over children will be delegated to us from parents who have enlisted us to help them in their educational task.
 This means that teachers will serve the parents by listening carefully to their feedback and forge true relationships with parents in order to best understand and educate their children.
 Parents will be welcome in the classroom, meaning that parents will take their responsibility seriously by reviewing and helping with homework, encouraging their children to be disciplined and diligent, and generally supporting teachers and staff of LCCA.
 There will also be opportunities for parents to be involved at LCCA through various volunteer opportunities both in and outside of the classroom.

 How will technology be utilized in the classroom?

 If approved, when will enrollment for LCCA begin, and who can apply?

-As an independent (2r), public charter school, anyone is welcome to enroll their children as long as space allows.
+As a public charter school, anyone is welcome to enroll their children as long as space allows.
 If LCCA is authorized as an independent (2r) charter school, anyone from any district will have equal chances of being accepted.
 If LCCA is authorized as a non-instrumentality charter school under a school district, students within that school district will get first priority and all remaining seats may be filled by students from other districts.
 Depending on the demand/interest, a lottery system may be used for new applicants.
-If approved, online enrollment for the 2020-2021 school year will begin in November 2019.
+If approved, online enrollment for the 2020-2021 school year will begin in early 2020.

 Where will LCCA be located?

 We are currently searching for a potential school location.
 Once we receive the necessary approvals and funding, we will move forward with securing a space for LCCA somewhere in Waukesha County.